 If the fracture is superficial, it can be restored with cosmetic bonding.
 If the fracture extends to the pulp or nerve inside the tooth a baby root canal treatment or coronal pulpotomy is performed.
 This is a very simple procedure and not as extensive as a root canal treatment done on permanent teeth.

-If the fracture is below the gum line the tooth is removed and a spacer is placed to prevent drifting of teeth into space and maintain space for the permanent tooth.
+If the fracture is below the gum line the tooth is removed and a spacer is placed to prevent drifting of teeth into the space and maintain space for the permanent tooth.

 This is caused by an infected tooth.
 The pulp or nerve inside the tooth is infected by decay.
 The abscess extends beyond the apex of the tooth into the surrounding bone, perforating the bone into the gum tissue causing a gum boil.
 The infected tooth cannot be saved.
 It has to be extracted to protect the permanent tooth bud from getting infected.
 The patient is first put on antibiotics and then the tooth is extracted.